Pyroceram: Development

+Plus additional oxides and colorants depending on the product line being produced.

 Trademark

 Pyroceram was originally a proprietary brand name.
 Corning registered Pyroceram as a trademark for glass-ceramic vessels and utensils in 1958, and in 1966 added polished glass-ceramic tabletops and countertops to the registered uses of the brand name.
 Both of those registrations have since ended.

 In 1998, Corning registered Pyroceram as a trademark for clear glass-ceramic window glass for wood-burning stoves.
+It was also studied as a material for rocket nose cones.